Unfiltered Erie

 How Each Party Applied

-Paper mail vs online by party (exact approved counts)
+Paper mail vs online by party (approved counts)

 By Municipality